 SECTION 6 - Sailing Ships - You might notice that some of my ships are labelled as "1/700," but when you look at "what's in the box," it says "1/1000."
 This is because many of my earlier models were larger than they should have been, so I simply changed the scale.
 As more and more ships become available in multiple scale options, this problem may begin to disappear.
 This section is here only because I had gotten requests for a wide variety of sailing ships after uploading my first trireme model, and just went crazy experimenting with different designs and rendering techniques.
 Some of these models are small, very simple game pieces, and others are much larger, more detailled miniatures.
 In short, model shipbuilding has been my most valuable learning experience here on Shapeways.

 SECTION 7 - Galley Game Pieces 1/1200 - Unlike the previous section, which is quite varied, this section contains only sets of 1/1200 scale ancient war galleys and similar ships.
 I started making these as 3d playing pieces for Avalon Hill's Trireme board game, but I'm sure that they will be suitable for other board games as well.
-All of these game pieces are colour-coded in the shop: red for the Romans, blue for the Greeks/Macedonians, yellow for the Egyptians, purple for the Phoenicians/Carthaginians, orange for the Byzantines, pink for the Chinese/Koreans, green for the Japanese, black for the vikings, and white for civilian/multi-faction ships.
+All of these game pieces are colour-coded in the shop: red for the Romans/Italians, blue for the Greeks/Byzantines, yellow for the Egyptians, purple for the Phoenicians/Carthaginians, orange for the Ottomans, pink for the Chinese/Koreans, green for the Japanese, black for the vikings, and white for civilian/multi-faction ships.
 Of course, you can order the models in any colour you want, I simply chose different default colours to make it easier to sort through them all.
 In addition, you may have noticed that not every faction I listed has representation - yet.